PELAB-LiU/jupyter_nbs_empirical/README.md

 We collect notebooks from two sources:
 * GitHub:
-    + Download from the deduplicated version of [The stack dataset](https://huggingface.co/datasets/bigcode/the-stack-dedup/tree/main/data/jupyter-notebook)[1].
+    + Download from the deduplicated version of [The Stack](https://huggingface.co/datasets/bigcode/the-stack-dedup/tree/main/data/jupyter-notebook)[1] dataset.
     + The downloaded files are .parquet files that can be transformed into .ipynb files like [this](./nbdata_github_thestack/parquet_to_nbs.ipynb).
     + GitHub notebooks used in this study is between 2015.1.1 and 2022.3.31.
 * Kaggle: